Compassion Fatigue is Becoming a Serious Issue Among Family Caregivers

 If you think you might be feeling compassion fatigue yourself, it’s a good idea to find out as much as you can about the condition.
 Symptoms include exhaustion, both physical and/or emotional, dread, guilt, irritability, anxiety, or anger, trouble sleeping and making decisions, loss of purpose, and self-isolation.

 According to the Compassion Fatigue Awareness Project, one of the most troublesome symptoms of compassion fatigue is denial; if caregivers are not honest with themselves about what they’re feeling, they can’t begin to deal with it.
 Over time, their relationships and life in general can begin to suffer.

 The good news is that there is plenty you can do.
 As caregivers ourselves, we decided to put together a short list of ways to make sure you deal with compassion fatigue as effectively as possible:

-- Find out as much as you can about compassion fatigue and take notice of the symptoms if they happen to you.
+- Learn as much as you can about compassion fatigue and its symptoms in order to recognize the warning signs quickly.

 - Find a support group.